sherwinee/tp/docs/DeveloperGuide.md

 #### Sequence diagram of Export to CSV feature
 <puml src="diagrams/ExportSequenceDiagram.puml" alt="ExportSequenceDiagram.puml" />

 The flow applies to vcf exports as well.
-Difference in data handling can be found within the methods of the above classes.
+However, the logic in the methods of the above classes are different as they utilise different libraries.

 ### \[Proposed\] Undo/redo feature